webzerg/tableshift/README.md

 There is a complete example of a training script in `examples/run_expt.py`.

-# Dataset Availability
+# Benchmark Dataset Availability

 *tl;dr: if you want to get started exploring ASAP, use datasets marked as " public" below.*

-All of the datasets used in TableShift are publicly accessible and open-source.
+All of the datasets used in the TableShift benchmark are publicly accessible and open-source.
 However, some datasets do require signing a data use agreement; as a result, some datasets must be manually fetched and stored on your local machine.